DjDeveloperr/ban_appeal_plugin/README.md

 * Git clone this repo with `git clone https://github.com/DjDeveloperr/ban_appeal_plugin`.
 * Go into the directory where you cloned it and open a terminal session inside the `ban_appeal_plugin` directory.
 * Then, build the docker image by running this command `docker build . -t appeal-server --build-arg PORT=2012`, replace `PORT=2012` with whatever port you want the application to run on, it can **only** be set during build process.
+* Rename the `.env.example` file to `.env` and fill the `.env` file with all the correct tokens and IDs .
-* After the image has been built, run it in a container with the command `docker run -e PORT=2012 -e MONGO=MONGO-URI -e REDIRECT_URI=URL -e GUILD_ID=GUILD-ID -e CLIENT_ID=CLIENT-ID -e CLIENT_SECRET=CLIENT-SECRET -e TOKEN=BOT-TOKEN -d appeal-server`, the `PORT` has to be the same port you provided in the previous step while building the image.
+* After the image has been built, run it in a container with the command `docker run -d -p PORT:PORT --env-file .env --restart unless-stopped appeal-server`, the `PORT` has to be the same port you provided in the previous step while building the image.
+The command you run looks something like this `docker run -d -p 2012:2012 --env-file .env --restart unless-stopped appeal-server`.

 Following the above steps properly will have a fully functioning appeal server running on a docker container.